-Note the assumption $\{0\} = \argmax_{c \in C} v(a, c)$ replaces Assumption \ref{ass: dominance}; as we are constructing a function $f$ for fixed $(u, v)$ and do not verify whether restrictions on $(u, v, f)$ jointly may not hold.
-In spirit, it is a similar dominance requirement.
-Note Propositions \ref{p: folk theorem} and \ref{p: markov folk theorem} remain valid without Assumption \ref{ass: dominance}.

-One consequence of Proposition \ref{p: exit hurts reputation} is that as $\mu_0(\omega_R) \to 1$, the set of sequential equilibrium payoffs with reputation converges to the set of sequential equilibria payoffs without reputation, in stark contrast to the baseline payoff selection results of \cite{FudenbergLevine89} without exit.
-Note Proposition \ref{p: exit hurts reputation} is stronger than the simple statement the long-run player's payoff can be arbitrarily low, and thus highlights the way that endogenous exit changes incentives is more subtle than a mechanic decrease in the discount rate\footnote{This simpler statement can be attained by simply setting $f(a, c)$ to be arbitrarily low for all $(a, c)$}.
-In particular, Part (1) of Proposition \ref{p: exit hurts reputation} guarantees that (a) the endogenously chosen discount rate is still large enough that the commitment action is enforceable, and (b) that repeatedly playing the commitment action gives the long-run player a high payoff.
+Proposition \ref{p: exit hurts reputation} should be interpreted as follows.
+As $\mu_0(\omega_R) \to 1$, the set of sequential equilibrium payoffs with reputation converges to the set of sequential equilibria payoffs without reputation, in stark contrast to the baseline payoff selection results of \cite{FudenbergLevine89} without exit.
+This is stronger than the simple statement the long-run player's payoff can be arbitrarily low, and highlights the way that endogenous exit changes incentives in ways that are more subtle than mechanically decreasing the discount rate\footnote{This simpler statement can be attained by setting $f(a, c)$ to be arbitrarily low for all $(a, c)$.} In particular, Part (1) of Proposition \ref{p: exit hurts reputation} guarantees that (a) the endogenously chosen discount rate is still large enough that the commitment action is enforceable, and (b) that repeatedly playing the commitment action gives the long-run player a high payoff.
 Despite this, Part (2) of Proposition \ref{p: exit hurts reputation} states that, even in the presence of reputational incentives, the long-run player's payoff can be arbitrarily low.
-Indeed, Proposition \ref{p: exit hurts reputation} is a particularly strong indeterminancy result: it says for any payoffs $(u, v)$ one can find an exit probability function such that the set of equilibrium payoffs as $\mu_0(\omega_R) \to 1$ is at least $[\varepsilon, M]$ for any $\varepsilon, M \geq 0$.
+Indeed, Proposition \ref{p: exit hurts reputation} is a particularly strong indeterminancy result: it says for any payoffs $(u, v)$ satisfying our dominance condition one can find an exit probability function such that the set of equilibrium payoffs as $\mu_0(\omega_R) \to 1$ is at least $[\varepsilon, M]$ for any $\varepsilon, M \geq 0$.

-The core force driving this stark result is that the survival probability function can vary across actions, unlike the discount rate.
-Consequently, one can set the survival probability at the commitment type $(a, c)$ such that $f(a, c) \approx 1$, while at the static Nash equilibrium $(a, c) \approx 0$, which is then responsible for the divergence in payoffs between the best and worst equilibrium.
-However, since the commitment type and Nash equilibrium are chosen endogenously, there is an additional twist: one must guarantee with the chosen $f(a, c)$ that the actions prescribed to be the commitment and equilibrium actions are in fact so.
-This verification---along with the explicit equilibrium---are constructed in the \blue{\ref{p: exit hurts reputation proof}} Of course, for the result to hold one requires that $\mu_0(\omega_{c^*})$ is not ``so high'' that whatever the rational player does will not affect their payoffs, and hence Proposition \ref{p: exit hurts reputation} takes $\mu_0(\omega_R) \to 1$.